Niall Garbh O'Donnell: Succession dispute (1587–1593)

 Royal forces took advantage of the clan's internal conflict and began pillaging and raiding across Tyrconnell.
 At one point Hugh McManus was kidnapped by Captain John Connill, but he was rescued by Niall.
-Despite the continual presence of freebooting government troops, Tyrconnell's nobility remained obsessed with their succession conflict.
-Iníon Dubh temporarily bought off Niall with a political marriage to her daughter (his first cousin once-removed) Nuala, in an attempt to temper his hostility.
+Despite the continued looting by government troops, Tyrconnell's nobility remained obsessed with their succession conflict.
+Iníon Dubh temporarily bought off Niall with a political marriage to her daughter Nuala, his first cousin once-removed, in an attempt to temper his hostility.
 (Note: In 1922, Paul Walsh stated that Nuala and Niall Garbh married prior to Hugh Roe's inauguration (which took place on 23 April 1592).
 In 1929 he stated that Nuala and Niall Garbh married prior to the latter's submission to Hugh Roe in 1592.
 Helena Concannon stated that Nuala and Niall Garbh married "perhaps about 1591".)
 Niall used his marriage to ingratiate himself with the ruling O'Donnell branch, and by 1592, he was in a strong position to claim Tyrconnell's lordship.

-Hugh Roe eventually escaped prison and returned to Tyrconnell in early 1592; Tyrone had bribed officials in Dublin to secure his release.
+Hugh Roe escaped prison and returned to Tyrconnell in early 1592; Tyrone bribed officials in Dublin to secure his release.
 Hugh McManus abdicated in favour of Hugh Roe, who was inaugurated as clan chief on 23 April 1592.
 Niall was incensed at his cousin's successful assertion of the lordship.
-He was conspicuously absent from the inauguration ceremony, and was instead in Dublin unsuccessfully attempting to secure support from the government.Soon after Hugh Roe's inauguration, Hugh Roe and Tyrone attacked Turlough, forcing him to surrender in May 1593.
+He was conspicuously absent from the inauguration ceremony, and was instead in Dublin unsuccessfully attempting to secure support from the government.

+Soon after Hugh Roe's inauguration, Hugh Roe and Tyrone attacked Turlough, forcing him to surrender in May 1593.
 In July 1592, Lord Deputy William FitzWilliam agreed to conditionally overlook Hugh Roe's anti-royalist activities, one condition being that Hugh Roe's rivals be treated fairly.
 Despite his promise to FitzWilliam, Hugh Roe quickly subjugated his rivals.
 A significant claimant, Hugh Dubh O'Donnell, submitted to Hugh Roe after many of his followers were beheaded.
 These beheadings intimidated Niall to submit to Hugh Roe "wholly through fear... by the point and edge of the sword".
 Niall was forced to turn over control of Lifford's castle, though his ambitions to seize the lordship remained.